 If you have bleeding that lasts longer than eight days, or your bleeding is so heavy that you need a fresh pad or tampon every hour, you may suffer from abnormal bleeding or menorrhagia.
 At Women’s Healthcare Center of Chicago, Adeeb Alshahrour, MD, FACOG, diagnoses the many issues that can cause abnormal uterine bleeding and offers treatments to help your condition.
-To find out whether you have abnormal bleeding, call the Chicago or Bridgeview, Illinois, office or use the online scheduling tool to book an appointment today.
+To find out whether you have abnormal bleeding, call us or use the online scheduling tool to book an appointment today.

 Menstrual periods generally last up to eight days, with entire menstrual cycles taking between 24 and 38 days.
 However, if you experience any of the following, it may indicate that you have abnormal bleeding.

 - Menstrual cycles longer than 38 days

 - Bleeding after menopause

 Abnormal bleeding can happen at any age and at certain times during your life, it’s common to have irregular periods, like when you first start to get them or after your mid-40s, during perimenopause.

 Some of the causes of abnormal bleeding include: